elibrowne/html-assignment/README.md

 # Avocado Website
 My HTML webpage assignment is a website about avocados.

+## BOOTSTRAP COMMIT -- IMPORTANT: I PUT ALL OF MY BOOTSTRAP IN A "BOOTSTRAP" BRANCH.
+SORRY FOR ANY INCONVENIENCE.
+IF NEEDED, I CAN MERGE THEM.
+The Bootstrap commit is b8c0769 (it's called like "Added alert, finished five classes").

 ## Commit to use for HTML
 f1581ee0f71b7e4e272f0531aa12f333c4889a04 (it's called like "Image alts, fixed bug, added README")